 - To graduate debt-free, I decided to move back in with my parents to cut costs on living expenses.
 This was a lifesaver as I am not tied down by any debt and can take off whenever I want.
 Plus, they were always there to pick me up from the airport at odd hours of the night.

-- Traveling not only let me meet incredible people, but it also motivated me to study and finish school even faster (so I can travel more, of course!).
+- Traveling not only helped me meet incredible people, but it also motivated me to study and finish school even faster (so I can travel more, of course).

 - Online school gave me the flexibility to take classes wherever I wanted — coffee shops, libraries, airports, buses, etc.